Human trafficking in Gabon

+Prosecution (2010)

 The Government of Gabon has demonstrated limited progress in anti-human trafficking law enforcement efforts.
 Gabon has several laws regarding forms of human trafficking.
 Law 09/04, enacted in September 2004, is used to protect children against sex or labor trafficking in Gabon.
 The law prescribes penalties of 5 to 15 years of imprisonment, along with fines of $20,000 to $40,000.
 The procurement of a child for the purpose of prostitution is prohibited under Penal Code Article 261, which prescribes 2 to 5 years of imprisonment and a fine.
 Forced prostitution of adults is prohibited by law 21/63-94, which prescribes 2 to 10 years of imprisonment.
 During 2010, the government reported seven arrests for trafficking, but did not provide details of the cases.
 The government also did not report any trafficking prosecutions or convictions during the year.
 In February 2010, three suspected traffickers were arrested on the border trying to bring 18 young adults from Cameroon, Mali, Burkina Faso, and Guinea into Gabon.
 The suspects remain jailed as the investigation continues.
 As the Criminal Court maintained its calendar providing for only one meeting per year, and for one week, suspected trafficking offenders typically waited in jail for trials, and received credit for time served.

-Protection
+Protection (2010)

 The Government of Gabon showed progress in its efforts to ensure that victims of trafficking received access to necessary protective services.
 Government personnel employed procedures to identify victims of trafficking among vulnerable groups, such as migrant children, and referred them systematically to government or NGO shelters.
 In responding a vessel in Gabon waters, authorities identified the 34 children aboard the vessel (among 285 others) as trafficking victims and took steps to provide them with assistance.
-The government coordinated the repatriation of the vessel’s victims to their countries of origin with the concerned governments.
+The government coordinated the repatriation of the vessel's victims to their countries of origin with the concerned governments.

 In direct support of victim protection measures, the government spent approximately $270,000 to support three centers offering foster care to child victims of trafficking in Libreville and Port-Gentil.
 One of the centers is completely government-funded, while the other two are financed partly by the government through material donations and social worker access, and partly through others.
 These centers provided shelter, medical care, education, and rehabilitation services, as well as psychosocial services to educate victims on asserting their rights.
 The government provided temporary de facto resident status for trafficking victims, and refrained from deporting them.
 The government also began rehabilitation of two more centers, and opened more child protection centers in Franceville, Moanda and Tchibanga.
-The government also opened six centers for street children and the Ministry of Interior operated two transit centers for illegal immigrants – an alternative to jail.
+The government also opened six centers for street children and the Ministry of Interior operated two transit centers for illegal immigrants - an alternative to jail.